MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03c-Manage_Azure_Resources_by_Using_Azure_PowerShell.md

 1. Ensure **PowerShell** appears in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-#### Task 2: Use the existed resource group and an Azure managed disk by using Azure PowerShell
+#### Task 2: Use the existing resource group and an Azure managed disk by using Azure PowerShell

 In this task, you will use a existing resource group and an Azure managed disk by using Azure PowerShell session within Cloud Shell